cbaziotis/cbaziotis.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a second-year Ph.D. student at the [ILCC](http://web.inf.ed.ac.uk/ilcc) in the University of Edinburgh and a member of [EdinburghNLP](https://edinburghnlp.inf.ed.ac.uk/) and [Statistical Machine Translation](http://www.statmt.org/ued/) groups, under the supervision of [Barry Haddow](http://homepages.inf.ed.ac.uk/bhaddow/) and [Alexandra Birch](http://homepages.inf.ed.ac.uk/abmayne/).
+I am a (3rd) final Ph.D. student at the [ILCC](http://web.inf.ed.ac.uk/ilcc) in the University of Edinburgh and a member of [EdinburghNLP](https://edinburghnlp.inf.ed.ac.uk/) and [Statistical Machine Translation](http://www.statmt.org/ued/) groups, under the supervision of [Barry Haddow](http://homepages.inf.ed.ac.uk/bhaddow/) and [Alexandra Birch](http://homepages.inf.ed.ac.uk/abmayne/).
-Preciously, I was working on my Ph.D. thesis at the [National Technical University of Athens](https://www.ntua.gr/en/) under the supervision of [Ion Androutsopoulos](http://www2.aueb.gr/users/ion/) and [Alexandros Potamianos](https://slp.cs.ece.ntua.gr/potam/).
+Preciously, I was a research assistant at the [National Technical University of Athens](https://www.ntua.gr/en/) under the supervision of [Ion Androutsopoulos](http://www2.aueb.gr/users/ion/) and [Alexandros Potamianos](https://slp.cs.ece.ntua.gr/potam/).
-I am interested in natural language generation (e.g., machine translation or summarization), in particular when there is scarcity of annotated data, as well as learning latent structure from text data.

-Currently, I am working on low-resource machine translation with focus on improving performance in underrepresented languages, by exploiting prior knowledge from monolingual data.
+I am interested in natural language generation and multilingual natural language processing, with a focus on approaches that exploit prior knowledge from unlabeled corpora to reduce the need for annotated (parallel) data.
-In the past, I have worked on unsupervised sentence compression using discrete latent variable models.
+The topic of my PhD is (low-resource) machine translation with focus on improving performance in typologically distant and under-resourced languages.